Adrian Knatchbull-Hugessen

-Adrian Norton Knatchbull-Hugessen, QC VD (5 July 1891 – 30 March 1976) was a Canadian lawyer and senator.
+Adrian Norton Knatchbull-Hugessen, QC VD (5 July 1891 – 30 March 1976) was a British-born Canadian lawyer and senator.

+Biography

 Knatchbull-Hugessen was born in Ashford, Kent, England on 5 July 1891, the son of Edward Hugessen Knatchbull-Hugessen, 1st Baron Brabourne, and Ethel Mary Walker, daughter of Sir George Gustavus Walker.

 He was educated at Eton College, but emigrated to Canada to study law at McGill University in Montreal.
 He was called to the Canadian Bar in 1914.
 During the First World War, he served as a captain in the Canadian Artillery.
 After the war, he became a successful lawyer and organiser for the Liberal Party of Canada.
 In the 1935 federal election, he ran unsuccessfully for election to the House of Commons of Canada as the Liberal candidate in the Montreal riding of St. Lawrence—St. George.
 He became King's Counsel (KC) in 1932.
 In 1937, he was appointed to the Senate of Canada.
 He served as the President of the Liberal Party of Canada from 1940 to 1943 and Deputy Leader of the Government in the Senate from 1950 to 1952.
 He retired from the Senate in 1967.

+Family

 He married Margaret Cecilia Duggan on 7 September 1922.
 Margaret (Peggy) was the only daughter of George Herrick Duggan (1862–1946) and Mildred Scarth Stevenson.